acsn1/DollarSmash/README.md

 # DollarSmash
 A simple yet creative plugin to reward players for breaking specific blocks

+# Issues & Suggestions
-If you noticed a bug or have a suggestion for the plugin, please submit a new issue [here](https://github.com/acsn1/DollarSmash/issues/new).
+If you found a bug or want to make a suggestion for the plugin, please submit a new issue [here](https://github.com/acsn1/DollarSmash/issues/new).
 Please, make sure not to repeat a duplicate issue by looking through the current ones before-hand.

 # Commands